MarilynWho/team-profile-generator-tdd/README.md

   > ![Screenshot](./assets/command-line.png)

-After you are finished generated file will look something like this:
+After you are finished entering data, HTML file will be genereted.
+It will look something like this:

   > ![Screenshot](./assets/html-page.png)